Deploy an External Load Balancer with Oracle Cloud Native Environment

 3. Under Resources on the lower left panel, click on Backend Sets.

-4. Then click on the displayed name in the Backend Sets table (example: ocne-lb-backend-set).
+4. Then click on the link containing the name of the backend set.

 5. Click Backends to display the nodes.